ikechukwukamalu8/Resilient-Deep-Ensemble-TTA/README.md

 The TTA mechanism operates without requiring target labels during inference.

-The core principle is to update feature-normalization statistics to accommodate the shifted input distribution.
+The core principle is to adapt feature-normalization statistics to accommodate the shifted input distribution.

 Conceptually: